petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/mapping-calendar-event-fields-to-display-page-templates.md

 1. Repeat the steps to add a paragraph element, add a 1.5 rem bottom margin to it, and map it to the *Description* of the calendar event.

-1. Repeat the steps to add a heading element, add a 0.5 rem bottom margin to it, and map it to the *Location* of the calendar event.
+1. Repeat the steps to add a heading element.
+Under the General tab, set it as an H5 Heading Level.
+Under the Styles tab, add a 0.5 rem bottom margin to it.
+Map it to the *Location* of the calendar event.

-1. Repeat the steps to add a heading element and map it to the *Start Date* of the calendar event.
+1. Repeat the steps to add a heading element.
+Under the General tab, set it as an H5 Heading Level.
+Map it to the *Start Date* of the calendar event.

-1. Repeat the steps to add a heading element and map it to the *End Date* of the calendar event.
+1. Repeat the steps to add a heading element.
+Under the General tab, set it as an H5 Heading Level.
+Map it to the *End Date* of the calendar event.

 1. Click *Publish*